 IBU is an abbreviation for the International Bitterness Units scale, a gauge of beer's bitterness.
 What IBUs measure are the parts per million of isohumulone found in a beer.
 Isohumulone is the acid found in hops that gives beer its bitter bite.

 ABV is an abbreviation for Alcohol By Volume, a standard measure of how much alcohol (ethanol) is contained in a given volume of beer expressed as a percentage of liquid volume.

 Humans don't make beer, yeast do!
 These tiny single cell organisms convert fermentable sugars into alcohol, while also contributing to the flavor of your beer.
 While most lager & ale strains are selected for their neutral flavors & aromas, some specialty yeasts can provide distinctly spicy or fruity characteristics.

-All of your grains will be placed in a large mesh bag and soaked in hot water for 60 to 90 minutes.
+All of your grains will be placed in a large kettle and soaked in hot water for 60 to 90 minutes.
 This releases malt sugars.
 Sugars are converted into alcohol later down the line.

 Sparging is the trickling of water through the grain to extract sugars.
 Sparging is typically conducted in a mash or lauter tun.